lp6m/yolov5s_android/README.md

     * To build application by yourself, copy `./tflite_model/*.tflite` to `app/tflite_yolov5_test/app/src/main/assets/`, and build on Android Studio.
     * The app can perform inference with various configurations of input size, inference accuracy, and model accuracy.
     * For 'Open Directory Mode', save the detected bounding boxes results as a json file in coco format.
-    * [TODO] Realtime deteciton from camera image (precision and input size is fixed to int8/320)
+    * Realtime deteciton from camera image (precision and input size is fixed to int8/320).
+Achieved FPS is about **15FPS** on Mi11.
 - `./benchmark`
     * Benchmark script and results by [TFLite Model Benchmark Tool with C++ Binary](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/tools/benchmark#profiling-model-operators).
 - `./convert_model`